mabdelmg/LP5891/README.md

 This project demonstrates communication between a microcontroller acting as an SPI slave and a matrix LED display.
 The communication involves sending data frames using SPI, generating a clock signal with a timer (where the timer pin is connected to the SPI CLK pin), and utilizing a GPIO pin to trigger the Chip Select (CS) pin.
+This code is built over an example of Infenion sdk to blink led

 Requirements